What’ll a New Toilet Do to Your Bottom Line? Here’s What It Costs

 - If the toilet doesn't fit in the designated space, installation will take longer, further increasing your labor costs.
 Measure your current toilet size before selecting a new one, just to be safe.

-- Leaks or overflows may result in floor damage, which HomeGuide estimates can cost approximately $6 to $10 per square foot to repair.
+- Leaks or overflows may result in water damage, which Forbes estimates can cost approximately $4 to $15 (CAD 5.45 to CAD 20) per square foot to repair.